w3f/polkadot-wiki/docs/glossary.md

 An application that allows a user to explore the different blocks on a blockchain.

+## Blocks Nominations

+This indicates that a validator does not currently allow any more nominations.
+This is controlled by the validator.

 ## BLS

 Boneh-Lynn-Shacham (BLS) signatures have slow signing, very slow verification, require slow and much